 If you by chance end up with leftover ABTs the next day, chop them fine and use them as the filling for the best grilled cheese sandwiches you’ve ever had.
 Or add to the tops of hot grilled burgers.
 You’ll thank me.

-- 12 Whole Jalapeno Peppers sliced in half lengthwise
+- 12 jalapeno peppers sliced in half lengthwise

-- 8 Oz Cream Cheese softened to room Temperature
+- 8 ounces cream Cheese softened to room Temperature

-- 24 Small long Pieces of Fresh Pineapple cut to be slightly smaller than the size of the split Jalapenos
+- 24 pineapple cut to be slightly smaller than the size of the split Jalapenos

 - Half the jalapenos leaving the stem.